OpenRailAssociation/osrd-website/content/docs/guides/contribute/_index.en.md

 ### Inquire

-As for any project, each change is based on what has been done before.
+Just like with any project, changes rely on past work.
-Before making any change, learn about what's already there :
+Before making changes, it is best to learn about what's already there:

 - You can [read the technical documentation]({{< ref "/docs" >}})
 - It's best to read the existing code related to your project before proposing something new